-Sets your phone to require a 4digit lock code in order to use the phone.
+Sets your phone to require a 4-digit password in order to use the phone.

-Until you change it, the default lock code is the last 4 digits of your phone number.
+Until you change it, the default lock code/password is the last 4 digits of your phone number.

-To quickly lock your phone press ### for three seconds and enter your lock code.
-To unlock, press the Right Soft Key Inlock and enter your lock code.
+To quickly lock your phone press for three seconds and then enter your Lock Code.
+To unlock, press the Right Soft Key Unlock and enter the Lock Code.